-The job offers: In total, there are 55 014 job offers and thousands of internships on the job board.
+The job offers: In total, there are over 165 000 job offers (which is triple the number they had 2 years ago) and thousands of internships on the job board.
+They also offer courses.

 Reactivity: They have a robotic chat support on the recruiter page.
 They answer very quickly on Twitter, but the sales e-mail address doesn’t work.

-Special features: Job sheets (which you can search by name, by salary or by level of education); the different colours for the websites by region; company pages (in alphabetical order; possible to filter by temporary work, recruitment agencies, companies and ESN); the blog du modérateur; the blog mode d’emploi; job alerts.
+Special features: Job sheets (which you can search by name, by salary or by level of education); the different colours for the websites by region; company pages (in alphabetical order; possible to filter by temporary work, recruitment agencies, companies and ESN); the blog du modérateur; the blog mode d’emploi; job alerts, the courses.

 Verdict: The job sheets are quite interesting and the job offers are varied.
 As one of the biggest job boards in France, it would be madness not to use it for your job search or your recruitment campaign.